apigee/apigee-m10n-drupal/README.md

 5. Configure the [site to connect to Apigee Edge](https://www.drupal.org/docs/8/modules/apigee-edge/configure-the-connection-to-apigee-edge) under **Configuration** > **Apigee Edge** > **General** in the administration toolbar.

+## Known Issues

+1. Rate plans can be purchased with insufficient funds when 'start date' is a future date.
+See [#158](https://github.com/apigee/apigee-m10n-drupal/issues/158) for details.
+2. Early termination fees are not reflected in current balance when cancelling future plans.
+See [#163](https://github.com/apigee/apigee-m10n-drupal/issues/163) for details.

 ## Development